digikar99/numericals/README.md

 ## Planned

+In no order of priority:

 - `transpose` with arbitrary axes
 - SIMD support for integer types
 - More operations from BLAS
+- Optimizing `astype`
+- Handle better configuration variable pertaining to whether compile time value of `default-element-type` should be used
+- Introduce a compile time configuration variable to enable/disable the use of lparallel
+- Introduce dense-numericals into this repository

 ## Project Predecessors